Synonyms: LB!: Refrain

 Characters & Voice Actors

 Like most of Key's works, they follow a motif that starts out uncertain and wrapped in slice of life, but is enhanced and better developed in the latter part of the story.
 Basically, if you're a Clannad fan, consider "Refrain" to be the "After Story" of Little Busters.
-It is essential the final arc of what started out as a mostly comedic series.
+It includes the final arcs of the series and cleverly wraps up the story.

 The character building and relationships is the most significant aspect of the plot.
 Stories are often defined and driven through a character's internal conflicts, and the relationships between other characters.
 Conflicts between the main 5 Little Busters are circular, and all build up to the climax of the series, The Secret of the World.